ILoveBrownie/Brownie-Internet-Safety_Would-You-Rather-Helpful-Website/HelpfulWebsites.md

 ### https://report.cybertip.org/ : This is a website to report child sexual exploitation.
 Users are allowed to chat with a member and learn to take intimate photos down.

 ## Serious Help :
-### https://988lifeline.org/ : Suiside and Crisis Help
+### https://988lifeline.org/ : Suicide and Crisis Help

 ###